UW-Hydro/pysumma/README.md

  - Visualize netcdf of SUMMA outputs
  - Operate pySUMMA with jupyter notebook environment
  - Interact Hydorshare to download SUMMA TestCases and post the output of SUMMA
- - Create UserInterface of Decision and filemanager file for User (in progress)
  - Automate model calibration or sensitivity analysis (Future work)

 ## How to run pySUMMA on HydroShare